 Important Always do this before you touch any parts, or install any components, inside the computer.
-To avoid generating static electricity, do not walk around the room until you have finished installing the expansion card or memory and closed the computer.
+To avoid generating static electricity, do not walk around the room until you have completed the installation of the expansion card or memory and closed the computer.